Must-taste dishes from four food truck pods that serve as the hub of Bend’s foodie revolution.

 “That was part of the fun, doing something that no one had done,” said Staley.

-He hasn’t stopped tinkering and experimenting, as evidenced by his decision to buy an old double decker bus that he converted into a food truck kitchen in partnership with Brandon Chambers of À la Carte, one of the tenants at The Lot.
-Dubbed Frickin Faco, the bus/truck specializes in fried chicken and fish tacos and offers patrons seating on the upper deck of the retrofitted double decker.
+He hasn’t stopped tinkering and experimenting, as evidenced by his decision to buy an old double-decker bus that he converted into a food truck kitchen in partnership with Brandon Chambers of À la Carte, one of the tenants at The Lot.
+Dubbed Frickin Faco, the bus/truck specializes in fried chicken and fish tacos and offers patrons seating on the upper deck of the retrofitted double-decker.

 Dish not to miss: A La Carte’s Vladimir Poutine

 We love a good play on words and this shareable dish hits all the right notes.
-Cheese curds nestled greasily on a bed of thin-cut fries and topped with beef and and cajun season scream cardiac collusion.
+Cheese curds nestled greasily on a bed of thin-cut fries and topped with beef and cajun season scream cardiac collusion.
 For something more traditional, try the Po Boy Fried Chicken Sandwich from Frickin Faco.
-Battered and deep fried hunks of chicken are stuffed into a Big Ed’s potato bun and topped with homemade slaw, pickles and lime aioli.
+Battered and deep-fried hunks of chicken are stuffed into a Big Ed’s potato bun and topped with homemade slaw, pickles and lime aioli.

-River Place
+River’s Place

 The restaurant scene has been traditionally sparse on the east side.
 A pair of food truck lots has helped to fill the void.
 The newest of those is River’s Place, a homey space tucked behind the Subaru dealership (welcome Westsiders!) near Costco.

-River’s Place follows the winning formula developed at places like The Lot and Tumalo’s The Bite, with a mix of indoor and outdoor seating separated by a pair of roll-up garage door/windows that easily seal out the elements on those days when a puffy coat just isn’t enough.
+River’s Place follows the winning formula developed at places like The Lot and Tumalo’s The Bite, with a mix of indoor and outdoor seating separated by a pair of roll-up garage doors and windows that easily seal out the elements on those days when a puffy coat just isn’t enough.
 But River’s Place really shines in summer when customers can sprawl out across the lawn that includes a kids’ play area, gas fire pit and casual seating flanked by almost half a dozen food carts.

 Choose from hand-tossed personal pizzas, island flavors, hoagies and more.
 Inside, welded stools let you belly up to high-top tables and take in a ballgame or drill down on a bingo card.
 Casual seating in the corner is there for extended chill sessions and quickly converts to a stage for live music.
-Use a Costco run as an excuse to drop by if you must, but River’s Place is a worth a trip.
+Use a Costco run as an excuse to drop by if you must, but River’s Place is worth a trip.

 Podski